LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-1.md

 }
 ```

-However, if you type and execute `cargo run` with confidently, then you would probably got this:
+However, if you type and execute `cargo run` with confidence, then you would probably get this:

 ```shell
 error[E0463]: can't find crate for `std`